gizmomathboy/hyperborea_class_creation/gadgeteer-gadgets.md

 31. Cord, Unbreakable

-34. Crystal of Recording
+34. Crystal of Recording : not sure how to use this

-36. Eyepiece of Jeil Naruk
+36. Eyepiece of Jeil Naruk : maybe keep

 40. Gloves, Insulated